 Stage 2 – Florida Model Program

-Not every person that completes our Inpatient Program feels confident enough in their progress.
+Not every person that completes our Partial Hospitalization Program feels confident enough in their progress.
 If you are not fully ready to move on to an Outpatient Program, we provide you with a chance to try out a transitional hybrid model between the two programs.
 Namely, you can continue your recovery under our constant supervision, only in a more relaxed setting.

 Our Day/Night Treatment allows our clients to spend time in our residential housing facilities, which helps them experience a sense of normalcy.
 While enjoying all the commodities of our spacious meth rehab Florida facility, you can still receive the necessary guidance and support.
 Our staff will be on duty 24/7, offering gender-specific support whenever necessary.